Vanishing Depth: Training Generalized Depth Adapters with Sinusoidal Depth Preprocessing for Pretrained RGB Encoders: Depth Adapter (DA)

+The following list of methods used in our training pipeline (see Fig.~\ref{fig:DAPipeline}) is designed to vanish any connection between RGB and metric depth while mixing the input depth density and distribution.
+This allows us to train a depth density and distribution invariant stable feature extraction with a generalized semantic depth understanding based on metric and random non-metric depth clues, while avoiding any unwanted RGB-based monocular depth estimation or classification from occurring.

-\textbf{Distribution Invariance:} A key factor in our VD training pipeline is to randomly manipulate the depth images by rescaling and offsetting them.
+\textbf{Distribution invariance:} A key factor in our pretraining pipeline is to randomly manipulate the depth images by rescaling and offsetting them.
 This prevents monocular depth estimation from the RGB encoder, as each target depth training sample can have numerous variations.
-Thus, the model has to combine semantic RGB with depth embeddings, which indicate the current distances.
-We employ random offset, random depth scalar, and rescaling of the depth image within specific minimum and maximum values drawn from jittered bins.
+Thus, the model has to combine semantic RGB with depth embeddings.
+We employ random offsets, random depth scalars, and rescaling of the depth image within specific minimum and maximum values drawn from jittered bins.
 The bins ensure that larger numbers are not overrepresented.
-This enables the depth encoder to handle any depth distribution.
+We randomize our input depth with $\frac{1}{4}$ random depth jitter, $\frac{1}{4}$ rescales between two randomly selected and sorted bins, and $\frac{1}{4}$ random offsets.
+The remaining $\frac{1}{4}$ remains at the original metric depth.
+The jitter reduces or increases the original depth samples by $\pm 20\%$.
+The offsets are drawn uniformly per depth sample $d$ from its $\pm STD(d)$.
+The bins are randomly drawn from $0-1m$, $0.5-2m$, $0.5-5m$, $1-15m$, $5-max_d$ and jittered as well.
+The depth samples exceeding the maximum training depth $max_d$ are rescaled to $max_d \times (0.9+ r0.1)$, where $r$ is some random scalar.
+This corresponds to a training distribution of $\approx21.59\pm5.82$ for $max_d = 500$m and $\approx2.84\pm.79$ for $max_d = 15$m.

+\textbf{Smooth and ignore noisy depth:} We also apply random noise during training to sensitize our depth encoders to measurement errors.
+We add small gaussian noise of $5$~mm to smooth out fluctuations and occasionally also add large random noise between zero and the maximum depth to sensitize the encoder to ignore significant measurement errors.

-\textbf{Density Invariance:} To train inpainting models, binary masks or similar markings are required to indicate the areas to be removed.
+\textbf{Density invariance:} To train inpainting models, binary masks or similar markings are required to indicate the areas to be removed.
 Some approach this with masked grids~\cite{MAE, ssl-depth-inpainting, inpaint3, inpaint4} or generate random noise with a threshold from a given distribution to obtain the binary mask.
 This can be applied to different scales of the input size, which are then up-sampled to control the size of the removed areas.
-Another approach is to use perlin noise, which provides random noise with in size varying organic rounded shapes.
-We use both approaches to: A) mimic sparse lidar depth sensors with random noise; B) mimic the flickering of time of light depth sensors with perlin noise.
-We randomly remove between 1 and 99\% of the depth input.
-This enables the depth encoder to handle any depth density.
+Another approach is to use perlin noise, which provides random noise with rounded organic shapes that vary in size.
+We use both approaches to: A) mimic sparse lidar depth sensors with random noise; We remove between 1–99\% of the depth input, enabling the depth encoder to handle any depth density.